webmaeistro/devz-docz/developing/vcs/git-workflow.md

 # [Source Control](./README.md) / Git Workflow

-At Martin's experience, I've tried to come up with some standardized workflows for working with Git.
+At I, I've tried to come up with some standardized workflows for working with Git.
 This page hopes to capture them so that new Front can work cleanly with other developers and minimize friction.